Plymouth Charter Township, Michigan

-Plymouth Township, officially the Charter Township of Plymouth, is a charter township in Wayne County in the U.S. state of Michigan.
-The population was 27,524 at the 2010 census.
-The city of Plymouth is surrounded by the township but is administered autonomously.
+Plymouth Township is a charter township in Wayne County in the U.S. state of Michigan.
+A western suburb of Detroit, Plymouth Township is located roughly 27 mi northwest of downtown Detroit, and 16 mi northeast of Ann Arbor.
+As of the 2020 census, the township had a population of 27,938.
+It surrounds, but is independent of, the city of Plymouth.

 Geography

 According to the United States Census Bureau, the charter township has a total area of 16.0 sqmi, of which 15.9 sqmi is land and 0.04 sqmi, or 0.25%, is water.

 Education

-Plymouth Township is served by the Plymouth-Canton Community Schools.
+Plymouth Township is served by Plymouth-Canton Community Schools.
 P-CCS serves most of Canton & Plymouth Charter Townships in Wayne County, and portions of Northville Charter Township (also in Wayne County), Salem Township and Superior Charter Township (the latter two in Washtenaw County).

 Government

 The primary governing body of Plymouth Township consists of a board of trustees.
 The membership of this board consists of the three primary elected executives (Supervisor, Treasurer, and Clerk), plus four additional at-large trustees.
 All seven members are elected to four-year terms that coincide with the United States Presidential election cycle.

 In 1995 Plymouth Township and the City of Plymouth consolidated their fire departments with the township controlling fire services.
 The township received $1 million from the city, making up 25% of the consolidated fire department's budget.
 This agreement is no longer in effect, the city having withdrawn.